 Students read an advanced paper at the beginning of a course and compile a list of terms they do not understand.
 As the course progresses, the instructor defines these terms.
 At the end of the course, students re-read the initial paper to gain an appreciation of how much they have learned.

-- As an instructor, gauge each student’s background understanding of material coming into the course
+- Gauge each student’s background understanding of material coming into the course

 - Foster discussion and collaboration amongst students by generating a combined list of poorly understood terms